fmrtl73/pxdocs/content/cloud-references/auto-disk-provisioning/tanzu/install.md

 {{<info>}}
 **NOTE:**

+* Portworx does not support Tanzu Community Edition
 * The installation steps below only apply if you're running with Kubernetes on the TKG or TKGS platforms
 * [Metro DR](https://docs.portworx.com/portworx-install-with-kubernetes/disaster-recovery/) is currently not supported when both clusters are running TKG
 * For the underlying datastore for the PVs and VMs, **do not enable Storage DRS**.
 VSphere CSI driver and Cloud Native Storage [does not currently support Storage DRS feature in vSphere](https://vsphere-csi-driver.sigs.k8s.io/supported_features_matrix.html)